ecdc

 (Early Childhood Development Center)

 In 1974, the Early Childhood Development Center (ECDC) was established in partnership with CCHP and the Junior League of New York.
-Parents with children up to three years old can enroll in ECDC classes to learn the principles of childhood development and gain on-going support and guidance through a facilitated group setting.
+Parents with children up to three years old can enroll in ECDC classes to learn the principles of childhood development and gain ongoing support and guidance through a facilitated group setting.
+Online classes are also offered for parents who are working and parents of older children.

 Parent-education groups are led by parent educators, all of whom are former ECDC participants themselves, and follow a curriculum created by ECDC staff.